 My gate area was under construction, so it was not that fun.
 Seating was cramped and lacked conveniences, like outlets and charging ports.
 I know first-world problems.

-There was one bar open in the terminal, and it was too busy for me.
+One bar was open in the terminal and was too busy for me.
 I didn’t want to be on a waiting list to be seated, and in the long run, I probably saved money.

-Somedays, I like to avoid waiting in line, not only because of the pandemic, but I don’t want to stand in line with my luggage.
+Somedays, I like to avoid waiting in line, not only because of the pandemic but because I don’t want to stand in line with my luggage.
 The nice thing is an alternative at O’Hare, the Farmers Fridge, a vending machine with fresh food.

 Getting ready to go

-Not long after I got to the airport, I found out they delayed my flight due to weather in Chicago; it was a storm I never saw.
+Not long after I got to the airport, I found out they had delayed my flight due to weather in Chicago, a storm I had never seen while there.
 But I guess it is better to be careful.

-I headed to my gate around the time I was supposed to board the plane.
+I headed to my gate around when I was supposed to board the plane.
 It was still reasonably busy, but less than before.
 By this time, I felt a treat was appropriate before I flew.
 I was thinking of something bitter and something sweet.
-So, a beer and a cheese danish, easier to say than it is on the wallet.
+So, a beer and a cheese danish are great for the soul but hard on the wallet.